 The BWell Response Services team staffs the 24-hour Sexual Assault Response Line (401-863-6000).
 The Sexual Assault Response Line connects students with confidential crisis support and information for immediate help accessing resources in response to an incident of sexual violence or interpersonal harm.

 BWell SHARE Advocates also hold support groups for student survivors.
-See below for information on the current support group offering.
+The current support group information is below.
+Questions about support groups?
+Email [email protected].

-Click on the link below for a downloadable PDF bookmark about response resources for survivors of sexual violence:
+View the bookmark below for response resources for survivors of sexual violence: